How to Install and Set Up Git on Windows, Mac and Linux

 Setting the Default Branch Name

 Historically, Git named the default branch master when initializing a new repository.
 Modern conventions have shifted to using main as the default branch name, and most hosting platforms like GitHub now use main as their default as well.
-Configuring this globally ensures consistency between your local repositories and the platforms you work with.
+Configuring this globally ensures consistency between your local repositories and the platforms you work with, eliminating the need to rename branches after creation.

 git config --global init.defaultBranch main

 With this in place, every new repository you initialize will automatically start with a branch named main.
+This small configuration saves you from having to manually rename the default branch later.
 You can learn more about how branches work and why they matter in Git branching fundamentals.

 Choosing a Default Text Editor

 Git opens a text editor in certain situations, most commonly when you run git commit without the -m flag, which opens the editor so you can write a detailed commit message.
 Git also uses the editor when resolving some types of conflicts and during interactive rebase sessions.
-By default, Git uses the system's default editor, which is often Vim and can be unfamiliar to new users.
+By default, Git uses the system's default editor, which is often Vim—a powerful editor that can be intimidating and confusing for new users who accidentally find themselves stuck inside it.

-Setting a familiar editor upfront avoids confusion.
-The following example sets Visual Studio Code as the default editor, which is a popular choice for most developers.
+Setting a familiar editor upfront avoids that confusion entirely.
+The following example sets Visual Studio Code as the default editor, which is a popular choice for most developers because of its user-friendly interface and deep Git integration.

 git config --global core.editor "code --wait"

 The --wait flag tells Git to wait until you close the editor window before proceeding.
-Without it, Git would continue before you finish writing your message.
-You can substitute code with the command for any editor you prefer, such as nano, vim, or subl for Sublime Text.
+Without it, Git would continue before you finish writing your message, leading to incomplete or missing commit descriptions.
+You can substitute code with the command for any editor you prefer, such as nano for a simple terminal-based editor, vim if you prefer it, or subl for Sublime Text.

 Configuring Line Ending Behavior

 Windows and Unix-based systems like macOS and Linux handle line endings in text files differently.
-Windows uses a carriage return and line feed combination, while macOS and Linux use only a line feed.
+Windows uses a carriage return and line feed combination (CRLF), while macOS and Linux use only a line feed (LF).
 When developers on different systems collaborate on the same project, these differences can cause unnecessary changes to appear in diffs and cause issues with some tools.
+Every file saved on one system can appear completely changed when viewed on another, making your project history noisy and confusing.

 Git can handle line ending conversion automatically if configured correctly.
 The right setting depends on your operating system.